New GST Rates And Rules – Its Implications On Housing Market

 After the expansion of the scope of the affordable housing up to INR 45 lakh budget for both metro and non-metro locations, more residential properties will qualify for this segment.
 Therefore, aspiring home buyers will benefit immensely from this move now as they will have a wider and better range of options to choose from.

 Sales of housing units within the affordable housing segment is expected to get a major boost following the government’s decision to cut the GST rates for under-construction housing projects.
-This is a huge relief for both the home buyers and the real estate industry alike.
+This is a huge relief for both the home buyers and the real estate industry alike under this new GST rates and rules.

 In the recent Interim budget, the Government provided incentives to the affordable housing segment with a vision of “Housing For All by 2022”.
-Subsequently, it was followed by an RBI’s decision to reduce repo rate by 25 basis points.
-There is a big relief to the home buyers with these incentives as it helps to narrow down the demand mismatch gap.
+Subsequently, it was followed by an RBI’s decision to reduce the repo rate by 25 basis points.
+Moreover, there is also a big relief to the home buyers under the new GST rates and rules which may help to narrow down the demand mismatch gap.